machinat/sociably/website/docs/introducing-jsx.md

 ## JSX Syntax

 This section is WIP.
-You can check the introduction in [React document](https://reactjs.org/docs/introducing-jsx.html#embedding-expressions-in-jsx) since Machinat shares the same JSX syntax with React.
+You can check the introduction in [React document](https://reactjs.org/docs/introducing-jsx.html#embedding-expressions-in-jsx) since Sociably shares the same JSX syntax with React.

 ## Why JSX?